Blady-Com/UXStrings/readme.md

 Here are some ideas:

 - Use memory management as implemented in XStrings from [GNATColl](https://github.com/AdaCore/gnatcoll-core/blob/master/src/gnatcoll-strings_impl.ads).
-- Use Unbounded\_Strings for memory management with UTF-8 encoding.
+- Use Ada Vectors for memory management with Unicode characters.
 - Adapt the inner implementation to the actual content with 8 bits character encodings, 16 bits or 32 bits.

 ## Tests